-The Conair Unbound Cordless Auto Hair Curler is great for beginners because it’s simple and straightforward.
-All you have to do is insert your hair into the curler and it does the work for you.
+The Conair Unbound Cordless Auto Hair Curler is great for beginners because it’s straightforward.
+All you have to do is insert your hair into the curler, and it does the work for you.
 There’s no learning curve with this one and no risk of burning your hands.

 It has a rechargeable battery that gives up to 60 minutes of use on a full charge, depending on the settings you choose and your hair type.
-There’s a battery indicator that’s helpful for tracking your energy consumption.
+There’s a battery indicator that helps track your energy consumption.

 This curling iron can reach 400F, powerful enough for all hair types.
 You can choose from 3 heat and 4 timer settings for precise curling.
-This creates all types of curls from loose waves to tight coils.
+This creates all kinds of curls, from loose waves to tight coils.
 On the higher heat and timer setting, you’ll get tighter waves.

-The ceramic barrel gives off even heat so it’s safe to use even on fine hair.
-There’s also an anti-tangle feature making curling painless and simple.
-The curling iron can also change the curl directions automatically (left, right or a combination) so you get effortless casual waves.
+The ceramic barrel gives off even heat, so it’s safe to use even on fine hair.
+There’s also an anti-tangle feature making curling painless and straightforward.
+The curling iron can also change the curl directions automatically (left, right, or a combination), so you get effortless casual waves.

-For safety and battery life preservation, the curling iron comes with a 15-minute auto shut off.
-It has a clear LCD display with indicators for battery, timer, heat setting, and curl direction.
+The cordless curling iron comes with a 15-minute auto shutoff for safety and battery life preservation.
+It has a clear LCD display with battery, timer, heat setting, and curl direction indicators.
 This comes with lithium-ion batteries chargeable through a removable micro USB cord.

 The charge time varies depending on the power source and adapter.
-This curling iron, unfortunately, doesn’t come with a wall adapter so you have to purchase one that works with the curling iron.
-The device needs to be charged regularly, even daily, depending on your usage, and it can’t be used while it’s charging.
+Unfortunately, this curling iron doesn’t come with a wall adapter, so you have to purchase one that works with the curling iron.
+The cordless curler needs to be charged regularly, even daily, depending on your usage, and it can’t be used while it’s charging.